 What is “normal”?

-“Your newborn’s stool may vary in color, but in general, it should be yellow and brown,” says Ashish Patel, M.D., of pediatric gastroenterology at Children's Health℠.
+“Your newborn’s stool may vary in color, but in general, it should be yellow and brown,” says Ashish Patel, M.D., Director of the Southwestern Pediatric IBD Program and Associate Professor at UT Southwestern.
 “Breastfed babies tend to have more frequent and soft bowel movements than formula-fed babies.”

 When you first bring your baby home, you can expect to find tar-like stool in their diaper for up to a few days.
 This is meconium, or amniotic fluid, which will eventually get flushed out once your baby is receiving enough breast milk or formula.